aresys-srl/sct/docs/source/user_manual/command_line_tool.rst

 Another set of companion CLI utilities has been developed aside from the main CLI tool and can be accessed using specific commands :ref:`that are listed here<sct_cli_utils>`

+See the :ref:`tutorials page<sct_tutorials>` for actual examples on how to use CLI to perform specific analyses.

 SCT CLI
 ^^^^^^^